chandachewe10/currency/README.md

 ```php
 ExchangeConverter::convert('amount', 'from this currency', 'to this currency');
 ```
-> **Important**: See the supoorted currency formats below.
+> **Important**: See the supported currency formats below.
->  Use of unsupoorted formats will throw an exception
+>  Use of unsupported formats will throw an exception

 Suppose I want to convert 10 USD to GBP then my code will be:
 ```php